Tea is beloved by people all over the world.

 Both green and black tea are made from the leaves of the Camellia sinensis plant (

-The key difference between the two is that black tea is fermented and green tea is not.
+The key difference between the two is that black tea is oxidized and green tea is not.

-On the other hand, green tea is pan-fried to prevent fermentation and thus is much lighter in color than black tea.
+On the other hand, green tea is processed to prevent oxidation and thus much lighter in color than black tea.

 This article explores the research behind green and black tea to determine which one is healthier.

 While green and black tea differ, they may provide some of the same health benefits.

 Both green and black tea are rich in a group of protective antioxidants called polyphenols.

 Specifically, they contain flavonoids, a subgroup of polyphenols.

 However, the type and amount of flavonoids they contain differ.
 For example, green tea contains a much higher amount of epigallocatechin-3-gallate (EGCG), whereas black tea is a rich source of theaflavins (